RESEARCH STARTER

 Why is it that, with approximately ninety different elemental substances available, one of them should form the essential structure of all molecules associated with living matter?
 While the scientific method does not lead to answers to such absolute questions, the current models of the carbon atom and its compounds have been examined profitably to see how they help to shed light on the world of natural molecules.
 The enormous variety and the fragile nature of the molecules of living matter presented formidable problems from the beginning of modern chemistry.

 As one looks at the misuse of tranquilizers, the relationship between fluorocarbons and the ozone layer, and the mounting problems of waste disposal, chemists are forced to ponder if they should have left the purple dye for royalty and not created beautifully colored fabrics and photographs at the cost of increased risk of cancer, if they have done their jobs too well, and if they were wise in the statement of their jobs.
-The scientist has a basic faith in the truth and in gaining understanding of the truth.
+The scientist has a basic faith in the truth and in gaining an understanding of the truth.
 Carbon compounds have extended and improved human life.

 Principal terms